Matthew-Beckett/Matthew-Beckett/README.md

 <h4  align="left">Current Work</h4>

-- 💼 I primarily work full time at [Airtime Rewards](https://www.airtimerewards.co.uk) as a platform engineer.
+- 💼 I primarily work full time at [LIMA Networks](https://www.lima.co.uk) as a Cloud Consultant in the Optimise Team.

-- 🏎️ My main side project is working on indexing and searching all ClickDealer car dealerships to find my next car.
+- 🏎️ My main side project is working on indexing and searching all ClickDealer car dealerships to find my next car, as well as the design and build of a UAV fixed wing camera drone.

-- 🕹️ I also contribute to [SwitchRoot](https://gitlab.com/switchroot) on GitLab assiting with DevOps and CI/CD.
+- 🕹️ I have also contributed to [SwitchRoot](https://gitlab.com/switchroot) on GitLab assiting with DevOps and CI/CD.

 <h4  align="left">Notable Work</h4>